 |---|---|---|

-Add 2.5 lbs to squat every week | • Gradually increasing weight, reps, or sets over time to force muscle adaptation • the foundational driver of strength gains | |
+Add 2.5 lbs to squat each session | • Gradually increasing weight, reps, sets, or difficulty to force muscle adaptation • the single most important driver of strength gains | |

 Train squats to improve squatting | • Adaptations are specific to the movement trained • functional strength develops through practicing similar movement patterns | |

-Rest 48-72 hours between sessions | • Muscle grows during rest, not training • adequate sleep and nutrition allow microtears to repair stronger |
+Rest 48-72 hours between sessions | • Muscle grows during rest, not training • adequate sleep and nutrition allow microtears to repair stronger than before | |